python-elective-kea/spring2023/docs/_sources/notebooks/installation.md.txt

 ### Run your Second Docker container (Python).

-The second Image you should create a container from is an official python docker image.
+The second image you should create a container from is the official Python Docker image.

-Run the following command in your termianl to download the image and run a container.
+To download the image and run a container, run the following command in your terminal:

 ````
 	$ docker run -it --rm python:3.9.13 bash